oma3dao/developer-docs/docs/registration-guide.md

 **For custom dataUrl:**
 1. Update JSON at your endpoint
 2. Compute new hash: `keccak256(jsonString)`
-3. Call `setMetadataJson()` with new hash
+3. Call `updateAppControlled()` with new dataUrl, hash, and metadata
-4. Or use wizard "Edit" and it handles hashing
+4. Or use wizard "Edit" and it handles hashing and version increment

 ### Change Status